internet-of-things

 The network effect characteristic of the IoT stretches well beyond the M2M interface into all aspects of business, especially into the marketing function.
 As the touch points that characterize a customer’s relationship with a brand become increasingly numerous and interconnected, there is a shift from interface design (i.e. product aesthetics and usability) to experience design.

-One example is the Nest temperature control system, where perceived value is less about the physical product and more about the experience of the service.
-Design smarts will need to consider the spaces between things, as well the things themselves.
+In this new paradigm, the perceived value is less about the physical product and more about the experience of the service.
+Designers will need to consider the spaces between things, as well as the things themselves.

 This subtle shift in focus from product to service and from usability factors to customer experience also necessitates fundamental changes to the business function, with the convergence of marketing and technology an inevitable consequence of increasingly customer-centric business models.